 Another interesting fern is the Appalachian bristle fern, which is only known from the gametophyte form.
 Apparently, it has been reproducing asexually for millions of years!
 There are several other species of ferns known only as gametophytes.

 The basic pattern found in ferns, with a dominant sporophyte generation and a diminutive gametophyte generation, is found in the horsetails, a group of vascular plants that originated in the Paleozoic and produced a number of tree forms that were significant in producing extensive deposits that became coal and oil.
 There only remains one genus of horsetails and there are less than 20 species worldwide.
-All are herbaceous with perennial rhizomes that send up vertical branches which have a very distinctive pattern of growth with photosynthetic stems, very small scale-like leaves, and whorled branches or no branches.
-Spores are produced in a terminal cone-shaped structure, which is a cluster of sporangia.
+All are herbaceous with perennial rhizomes that send up vertical branches that have a very distinctive pattern of growth with photosynthetic stems, very small scale-like leaves, and whorled branches or no branches.
+Spores are produced in a terminal cone-shaped structure, which is a cluster of specialized, spore bearing leaves.
 Spores are dispersed by the wind but their movement and release from the sporangium may be aided by structures called elators, strap-like appendages on the spore that move in response to the absorption and loss of water.
 Germination of the spore produces a small (~ 1-3 cm) photosynthetic gametophyte that looks like a pin cushion.
 Very short ‘stems’ are present with appendages that increase photosynthetic area.
 Antheridia and archegonia are usually both produced from the same gametophyte, although it may be unisexual for a period of time.
-Sperm are multi–flagellated and need to swim to reach the egg.
+Sperm are multi – flagellated and need to swim to reach the egg.
 Fertilization results in a zygote that develops into a diploid sporophyte that soon overgrows the gametophyte that it emerges from, producing roots and both horizontal stems (rhizomes) and vertical stems.

 Clubmosses, Spikemosses and Quillworts

-These three groups are thought to be closely related and are grouped together as ‘Lycopods’ or ‘Lycophytes’, a group that also includes a number of fossil forms, including tree-like forms that were very important at the end of the Paleozoic era.
+The se three groups are thought to be closely related and are grouped together as ‘Lycopods’ or ‘Lycophytes’, a group that also includes a number of fossil forms, including tree-like forms that were very important at the end of the Paleozoic era.
 The group has 1200 species and is considerably more diverse than the horsetails but much less diverse than the ferns (12,000 species).
 The sporophytes of extant clubmosses, spike mosses and quillworts are all herbaceous perennials.
 They generally spread extensively with above-ground and below-ground stems (tropical members are usually epiphytes).
 Although ancient members of the group exhibited woody growth, none of the species alive today do.

 Clubmosses (Fig. 13) are unique in having gametophytes that are subterranean and non-photosynthetic, surviving as parasites by feeding off of fungi.
 These gametophytes live much longer than most gametophytes of vascular plants, some over 15 years.
 Spikemosses and quillworts are heterosporous and, like the aquatic fern Marsilea, the gametophytes develop endosporically; living off the material that was provisioned in the spore by the sporophyte plant.
 The male gametophyte is very short-lived and has little stored material (the microspore is small), but the female gametophyte is considerably bigger and lives for months on material present in the spore.
 Early growth of the sporophyte, out of the female gametophyte that is present in a megaspore, looks like a germinating seed (Fig. 14) and we will see in the next chapter that these are analogies — it is not thought that seed plants developed from the lycopods.
-Another feature of some spikemosses is that the ‘female’ spores, the ones that develop into female gametophytes, sometimes develop ON the sporophyte plant, another feature that is repeated in seed plants.
+Another feature of some spikemosses is that the ‘female’ spores, the ones that develop into female gametophytes, sometimes develop ON the sporophyte plant, a nother feature that is repeated in seed plants.